 Advice Note: For the avoidance of doubt, the CLG is an advisory and consultative forum only and does not have any approval, certification or decision-making function under these consents.

-If fewer than three representatives other than the Consent Holder agree to participate in the CLG, the Consent Holder is not required to continue convening regular meetings but must use reasonable endeavours to identify replacement representatives and must reconvene the CLG if requested by the Council or by at least three eligible representatives.
+If following the initial extension of invitations to participate in the CLG under Condition 8, or at any time in the life of the Project, fewer than three representatives other than the Consent Holder agree to participate in the CLG, the Consent Holder is not required to continue convening regular meetings but must use reasonable endeavours to identify replacement representatives and must reconvene the CLG if requested by the Council or by at least three eligible representatives.

 Kaitiaki Forum